zerklabs/airgradient-exporter/README.md

 6. Check the metrics endpoint by opening a web browser and going to `http://YOUR_IP:YOUR_PORT/metrics`

 # Exporter Configuration
+The exporter can be configured using command line flags or environment variables.
+The following table lists the available configuration options.

 | Name                      | Description                                                                                                                   | Default  | Options                                | CLI Flag                         | Environment Variable                                |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------|----------|----------------------------------------|----------------------------------|-----------------------------------------------------|
 | Address                   | The address the exporter will listen on                                                                                       | 0.0.0.0  | * or a valid IP                        | `--address`                      | `AIRGRADIENT_EXPORTER_ADDRESS`                      |